odoo/documentation/content/applications/sales/sales/invoicing/down_payment.rst

 .. important::
-   If a down payment is used with a product that has a :guilabel:`Delivered quantities` invoicing policy, the down payments will **not** be able to be deducted when it comes time to invoice the customer.
+   If a down payment is used with a product that has a :guilabel:`Delivered quantities` invoicing policy, and the cost of the product *exceeds* the 50% down payment (as in most cases), a regular invoice is created.

+   However, for products that cost *less* than the 50% down payment, the down payments will **not** be able to be deducted when it comes time to invoice the customer.

-   This is because, due to the invoicing policy, the product(s) would have to be delivered *before* creating the final invoice.
+   This is because the product(s) would have to be delivered *before* creating the final invoice due to Odoo not allowing negative totals for invoices.

    If nothing has been delivered, a :guilabel:`Credit Note` is created, which cancels the draft invoice that was created after the down payment.